Dark-age 21cm, number counts and lensing power spectra

 - Baryon sound speed computed using evolved matter temperature perturbation

-- NEW: Sharp frequency windows for 21cm (via get_transfer=T)
+- Sharp frequency windows for 21cm (via get_transfer=T)

-- NEW: Calculation of perturbed recombination for accurate gas tempeature perturbations and small scale baryons
+- Calculation of perturbed recombination for accurate gas temperature perturbations and small scale baryons

-- NEW: Inclusion of self-aborption terms, baryon velocity divergence during perturbed recombination
+- Inclusion of self-absorption terms, baryon velocity divergence during perturbed recombination

 Download the Fortran 90 source code.
-This version February 2008.
+This version November 2013.
+The code is also available via CAMB_sources branch of CAMB's git repository.

 See CosmoCoffee for support.